ginogiorgi/ginogiorgi/README.md

 <details close>
   <summary><h2>English</h2></summary>
   <br>
-  <p>My full name is Gino Rubén Giorgi, born on January 7, 1999.
-Originally from Rosario, Argentina.
-I’ve been passionate about hardware and software since I was a kid.
-My main skills are in JavaScript, but I like to explore more advanced and unconventional technologies.</p>

-  <p>I always try to deliver the best product possible, and I am interested in listening to and learning from perspectives different from mine.</p>
+  <p>My name is Gino Rubén Giorgi, I’m from Rosario, Argentina, and I’m currently studying Information Systems Engineering at UTN.</p>

+  <p>My main skills are focused on Frontend development with JavaScript—both vanilla and frameworks like React and Tailwind.
+I also have advanced knowledge of Python.</p>

-  <p>In my free time I enjoy experimenting and learning about operating systems, cooking, and debating with friends about politics, economics, and video games.</p>
+  <p>I’m a passionate, curious, and self-taught person who’s always looking for new challenges and ways to learn.
+In my free time, I enjoy exploring operating systems, cooking, and discussing politics, economics, or video games with friends.</p>

-  <p>In the future I see myself getting involved with artificial intelligence and developing revolutionary technology.</p>

-  <p>On a personal level, I’m eager to learn about cultures different from mine, such as those originating from Japan or Italy.</p>
+  <p>I’m available for both remote and on-site job opportunities.</p>
 </details>

 <h1 align="center">📚 Experience / Experiencia 📚</h1>